 Reason For Writing It – Seller Happiness

-You know your sellers, they are always wondering, “what is my Realtor doing to sell my home”.
+You know your sellers, they are always wondering, “what is my Real Estate Agent doing to sell my home”.
 They are probably even putting their property address into the search engines to find out if they are “on the internet”.

 Reason For Writing It – Rank In Google

 Having a blog post listing of a specific property address, while nice for the sellers, will not help you sell too many houses (including the one in the post).

 Very few people will be searching for an exact address when they are searching for homes to buy.
 Instead they will be searching for broader terms like your state (if they are relocating from out of state), your major metro area closest (ditto), your actual city, then the subdivision of the property and then very maybe, the house address itself.

 Here is a breakdown of terms searched in relationship to my own home:

 - homes for sale westminster 70